GreyMario/OoT-Randomizer/README.md

   - The most common method is to cross the broken bridge.
 This may be initially reached by:
     - Stopping _Link the Goron_, which requires one of the following: Goron Bracelet, Bombs, Bow.
       - Out-of-logic methods to stop Link the Goron: Bombchu, Din's Fire, Blue Fire.
+      - Due to an oversight in the logic, the Bow is not considered in accessing the lower crater, only for stopping Link the Goron.
+        - The two are considered separately; Link the Goron does not gate access to the lower crater.
+If your only access to stopping Link the Goron is the Bow, entering the Crater afterwards is out of logic and may not contain immediate progression.
     - Using Hover Boots to cross from the upper part of Death Mountain Crater and grab on to the ledge.
     - Crossing the broken bridge itself requires Hookshot or Hover Boots.
-  - Much less common is to be required to use the Longshot and _Scarecrow's Song_ to travel counter-clockwise around the crater.
+  - Much less common is to be required to use the Longshot and _Scarecrow's Song_ to travel counter-clockwise around the crater,
+    and the Megaton Hammer to climb Death Mountain Trail in the first place.
   - _Bolero of Fire_ may be used to reach Fire Temple with no other prerequisite.
+- Additionally, you will need Bombs to fully clear the dungeon, and the Megaton Hammer to defeat Volvagia.
 - You will also need the Goron Bracelet in order to complete the dungeon, as Link cannot push large blocks without it.
   - In this case, there is only one such large block, in the room above the block elevator (which Link can push easily).
-    A Ground Jump will bypass this block, though this method is not in logic.
+    A Ground Jump (an [easy to perform glitch](http://zelda.speedruns.com/oot/tech/ground-jump)) will bypass this block, though this method is not in logic.
 - You can reach the Boss Key door from the beginning with Hover Boots.
 This is in logic, and Volvagia may hold a Small Key.
 - There is one extra key in Fire Temple.
 This is because one door lock is removed in the lobby, behind the hammer totem.
 - Speaking of keys, you can skip using one in the Fire Maze if you have Hover Boots and Megaton Hammer.
   Simply cross from the room entrance to the final hammer pillar, then hammer the rusted switch.

 #### Water Temple
+- While you're here, you don't need to defeat Morpha to reach the Fire Arrows item.
+Play the _Scarecrow's Song_ after walking down from the warp pad toward the island pillar, but before you fall into the bottom of the lakebed.
 - You are not expected to enter Water Temple before first owning a Zora Tunic.
 - You will need the Hookshot and Iron Boots in order to enter Water Temple.
+Fully clearing Water Temple requires the Bow and Longshot.
 - You may travel up and down the central tower's exterior with the water fully lowered.
 Stand near the inner wall, use your Hookshot
   to hit the next target up, and jumpslash to land on the next level up.
   - This means you do not strictly need to use a key in order to enter the central tower, as with the water level lowered there is a
     lit torch that you can shoot an arrow through to unlock the second floor entrance to the central tower.
   - You can use this to ascend to the top level, though this is only helpful if you need to raise the water level fully.
-    - To do so, you will need to use Hover Boots or a rolling jump aimed toward the _left_ side of the ledge where the water level station is located.
+    - To do so without spending a key, you will need to use Hover Boots _or_ a rolling jump aimed toward the _left_ side of the ledge where the water level station is located.
+The jump without Hover Boots is considered in logic.
 - Hover Boots can be used to reach the Boss Key chest without going through the room that requires Bombs and block pushing.
   Simply hover to the hole to the left where boulders roll from.
 - Hover Boots can also be used to pass the eye switch in the central hub's second level without using the Longshot.